codefori/docs/docs/pages/api/extending.md

 | `disconnected` | When Code for IBM i is disconnected from a system |
 | `deployLocation` | When a deploy location changes |

-# Command APIs
+# APIs

-**Note: Most of these command based interfaces are available through the Code for IBM i export.**

 ## Running commands with the user library list

-Code for IBM i ships a command that can be used by an extension to execute a remote command on the IBM i: `code-for-ibmi.runCommand`.
+Code for IBM i ships an API (via VS Code command) that can be used by an extension to execute a remote command on the IBM i.

 It has a parameter which is an object with some properties: